-- Re-implement rt_raise() if you are using the heap. - Not define main(), to avoid linking in the library initialization code. - Write an assembly language veneer that establishes the register state required to run C. This veneer must branch to the entry function in your application.
-The register state required to run C primarily comprises the stack pointer. - Provide your own RW/ZI initialization code.
+- Re-implement rt raise() if you are using the heap. - Not define main(), to avoid linking in the library initialization code. - Write an assembly language veneer that establishes the register state required to run C. This veneer must branch to the entry function in your application.
+The register state required to run C primarily comprises the stack pointer.